sauliuspr/fizzbuzz/README.md

 # FizzBuzz

-Solution for FizzBuzz programing quiz.
-Just to save someone time from asking if I can solve it.

----

 FizzBuzz is a game that has gained in popularity as a programming assignment to weed out non-programmers during job interviews.
 The object of the assignment is less about solving it correctly according to the below rules and more about